SJECollins/ci-pp1-hoggy-hospital/README.md

 - The third element contains the location information for the organisation.
 This includes an iframe element with the organisation's location pinned on the map so users can easily find it.

 ### Received
 This page serves to provide feedback to the user when they click submit on the form element.
-It opens a new tab containing simple text and the navigation and footer elements to allow them to navigate to the main site from here.
+It contains simple text and the navigation and footer elements to allow users to navigate to the main site from here.
 This page is not accessible through the navigation element as it is not intended for the user to see it unless they have completed the form.
-- It was possible to trigger the same effect using just HTML by using method="GET" and action="received.html" with a target="_blank" in the form element.
-I also considered simply adding "target=_blank" to open a new tab with the codeinstitute page.
-Eventually, though I was trying to avoid the use of JavaScript in this project, I decided to use "onclick" to both use the correct method and action in the form element and open the confirmation page.
+-  I also considered simply adding "target=_blank" to open a new tab with the codeinstitute page.
+It was possible to trigger the same effect using just HTML by using method="GET" and action="received.html" with a target="_blank" in the form element.
+I decided to use a little JavaScript to make the website feel more real without breaking form rules.
+Using onclick on the submit button meant the form received.html regardless of if the form was correctly filled out.
+Using onsubmit meant once the form was correctly completed, the user was directed to received.html.

 ### 404 Page
 On the suggestion of my mentor, I have added a 404 error page to the site.
 It is very simply styled and features a button directing to the home page, with the same styling as the CTA buttons found on the main site.